Dimension Polynomials for Affine Partial Difference Algebraic Groups: Preliminaries

+\begin{example} A classical example of where shifts of the kind in (\Cref{ex: difference field}) can be found is in the study of hypergeometric functions \cite[Chapter 8]{beals2010special}.
+These are functions $F={_2}F_1(a,b,c;x)$ with parameters $a,b,c$ and variable $z$, which arise naturally as the solutions to the hypergeometric equation.
+Two functions are called contiguous if two of their corresponding parameters are equal, and the third differs by $\pm 1$.
+For example, ${_2}F_1(a,b,c;x)$ is contiguous to ${_2}F_1(a+1,b,c;x)$.
+This property can be written clearly in the language of difference algebra.
+Considering $\mathbb{C}(a,b,c,x)$ as a partial $\s$\=/field with $\s_1(f(a,b,c;x))=f(a+1,b,c;x)$, $\s_2(f(a,b,c;x))=f(a,b+1,c;x)$ and $\s_3(f(a,b,c;x))=f(a,b,c+1;x)$, two hypergeometric functions are said to be contiguous if one is a shift of the other. \end{example}

 We will slightly abuse notation by saying that two or more difference rings have the same basic set $\s$, when we really mean that there is some mapping from $\s$ to the basic set of each difference ring.
 If $R$ and $S$ are both $\s$\=/rings, a morphism of rings $\varphi\colon R\rightarrow S$ is called a \textbf{morphism of difference rings} (morphism of $\s$\=/rings) if $\varphi$ commutes with $\s_j$ for each $1\leq j\leq n$.
+For a $\s$\=/ring $R$, a subring $S$ of the underlying ring $R$ is a \textbf{difference subring} ($\s$\=/subring) of $R$ if $\s_j(S)\subseteq S$ for each $1\leq j\leq n$, and an ideal $I$ of the underlying ring $R$ is called a \textbf{difference ideal} ($\s$\=/ideal) of $R$ if $\s_j(I)\subseteq I$ for each $1\leq j\leq n$.